 Depending on what kind of buyer you are, you might feel comfortable with a fixer-upper that needs some work.
 That might even be what you’re looking for.

 For non-mechanics, there are listings that offer a warranty, certified pre-ownership, and service when sold by a registered dealer.
 This can be a little more expensive.
-If you want to start looking at those options, click for more details on what kind of lease and finance deals you could get.

 Get an idea of what the exact vehicle you want is and how much you’re willing to pay for it.
 Your ideal car might be out of your reach, so you might have to leave a few options open.